 Single parenting is hard.
 Today I started feeling like I might be getting sick, maybe food poisoning or flu.
 I was struck by this fact: I have no idea what I would do if I got very, very sick and my children needed me to take care of them.
 Certainly, I could call their father.
 But, he’s a couple hours away now.
 It’s the obvious choice, but it just hit me hard today as I was worried I might keep feeling worse.

 Today we sat at the little craft table and shared a bagel and cream cheese.
 At one point some neighbors started flying a kite out on the shared grass area between the 6 big apartment buildings of our complex.
 It was really cool.
-Althea loved watching it, too.
+Baby2 loved watching it, too.
 I loved watching her head and its wispy growing swirls of hair.